sav-che/TL-2/Authors/Conwentz, Hugo Wilhelm {std. Conw.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 312](https://www.biodiversitylibrary.org/item/103860#page/322/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 312](https://www.biodiversitylibrary.org/page/33265989) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Conwentz, Hugo Wilhelm {std.
 Conw.}|first entry]] for this author

 ### Author

 \* Conwentz, Hugo Wilhelm (1855-1922), German botanist, born in Danzig, at the Realschule I. Ordnung, later Realgymnasium at St. Johann in Danzig 1862-1873, studied natural sciences in Breslau 1873-1876, sometime at Göttingen, assistant with Göppert at Breslau 1876-1879, Dr. phil.
-1876, Director of the Westpreussischen Provinzialmuseum 1880-1910, from 1910 at Berlin. (*Conw.*).
+1876, Director of the Westpreussischen Provinzialmuseum 1880-1910, from 1910 at Berlin.
+**Abbreviated name**: *Conw.*

 #### Herbarium and types